dotnet/designs/accepted/2023/wasm-browser-threads.md

     - there is risk that UI will be suspended by pending GC
     - it keeps `renderBatch` working as is
     - it could be later optimized for purity to **(16)**.
 Pavel would like this.
+        - the mono startup is CPU heavy and it blocks rendering even for server side rendered UI.
-    - but it's difficult to get rid of many mono C functions we currently use
+        - but it's difficult to get rid of many mono [C functions we currently use](#Move-Mono-startup-to-deputy)
 - managed `Main()` would be dispatched onto dedicated web worker called "deputy thread"
     - because the UI thread would be mostly idling, it could
     - render UI, keep debugger working